Electronic publishing: what are the key issues to consider when publishing articles in open access journals?

 Cost of publication

 Open access publishing also incurs costs for the publishing process.
-A fee is charged to cover these costs.
+Often a fee is charged to cover these costs.
 Typically referred to as an article/author processing charge (APC), publication fee or author fee, this generally has to be paid when the article is published.
 There are a number of different ways in which authors can obtain support in paying these fees.

 In certain circumstances publication fees may be higher than normal, for example for articles that have colour illustrations or that exceed a certain number of pages.
 It is therefore advisable to enquire beforehand whether the publisher charges a fee of this kind and how it is calculated.
 New journals often waive their author fee for a certain period following their initial launch.
 However, when drawing up a publishing strategy it is important to remember that these special offers generally only apply for a limited time.